rasor/rasor.github.io/content/2020/GitDependabot.md

 Category: Develop
 Tags: #git, #merge, #pr

-In github when you have dependabot prs:
+In github when you have dependabot PRs:

 * Find Dependabot PRs
     * Enter the PRs on https://github.com/<user>/<project>/pulls